zakirullin/cognitive-load/README.md

 The same rule applies to all sorts of numeric statuses (in database or wherever) - prefer self-describing strings.
 We are not in the era of 640K computers to optimise for memory.

-> People spend time arguing between `401` and `403`, making choices based on their level of understanding.
+People spend time arguing between `401` and `403`, making decisions based on their own mental models.
+New developers are coming in, and they need to recreate that thought process.
+You may have left the "whys" (ADRs) behind your code, helping others to understand the decisions made.
 But in the end it just doesn't make any sense.
 We can separate errors into either user-related or server-related, but apart from that, things are kind of blurry.

 As for following this mystical "RESTful API" and using all sorts of HTTP verbs and statuses, the standard simply doesn't exist.
 The only valid document on the matter is a paper published by Roy Fielding, dated back in 2000, and it says nothing about verbs and statuses.
 People get along with just a few basic HTTP statuses and POSTs only, and they are doing just fine.

 P.S.
 It's often mentally taxing to distinguish between "authentication" and "authorization".
 We can use simpler terms like ["login" and "permissions"](https://ntietz.com/blog/lets-say-instead-of-auth/) to reduce the cognitive load.